yueyu19/yueyu19.github.io/_teaching/projection.md

 mathjax: true
 ---

 Do you know how to compute projections onto structured convex sets, and how to use them to solve constrained optimization problems?
-Find out more in this post.
+Find out more in this lecture.

 # Prerequisite